nandinisaxena2809/my-portfolio/README.md

 ## 📌 About Me

-I’m a **B.Tech Computer Science student at IIIT Vadodara** with a strong foundation in **Data Structures & Algorithms** and hands-on experience in **full-stack MERN development**.
+I’m a **B.Tech Computer Science student at IIIT Vadodara** with a strong foundation in **DSA** and hands-on experience in **full-stack MERN development**.
 I enjoy building scalable, user-centric web applications and turning ideas into polished, real-world products.

 ---